 - Verification: The defendant genuinely relied upon the presented document as confirmation of the person’s age and identity.

-The purchase or consumption of alcohol by a person under 21 is protected in California Business & Professions Code Section 25658(b) under certain circumstances.
-Individuals under 21 may not be prosecuted under BPC 25658(b) if they are the first person to call 911 to get:
+The purchase or consumption of alcohol by a person under 21 is protected in California Business and Professions Code Section 25658(b) under certain circumstances.

-- Help for themselves after consuming alcohol.
+- Help for themselves after consuming alcoholic beverages.

 To avoid disciplinary action, the individual must remain at the scene until medical professionals arrive to be exempted from BPC 25658(b) charges.
 They must also cooperate with both law enforcement agencies and emergency medical technicians.